Robust tests for equality of regression curves based on characteristic functions: Final Comments

 \section{Final Comments}

 In this paper we proposed and studied a new robust procedure to test equality of several regression curves in a nonparametric setup, which detects alternatives converging to the null hypothesis at the parametric rate $n^{-1/2}$.
-Our proposal adapts the ideas in Pardo-Fern\'{a}ndez \textsl{et al.} (2015) by considering the empirical characteristic functions of the residuals obtained from a robust fit.
-In this way, second moment conditions for the errors distribution are avoided.
+Our proposal adapts the ideas in \citet{Pardo:etal:2015} by considering the empirical characteristic functions of the residuals obtained from a robust fit.
+In this way, first moment conditions for the errors distribution are avoided.
 The robust procedure introduced does not assume that the design points have the same density.
 Simulations have shown a good practical behaviour of the new test under different regression models and contamination settings.
-If no outliers are present in the sample, the behaviour of the new test is almost equal to that of the procedure given in Pardo-Fern\'{a}ndez \textsl{et al.} (2015), but when outliers appear in the samples, the robust test clearly outperforms the latter.
+If no outliers are present in the sample, the behaviour of the new test is almost equal to that of the procedure given in \citet{Pardo:etal:2015}, but when outliers appear in the samples, the robust test clearly outperforms the latter.
 The influence of the smoothing parameter on the test $p-$values is also studied on a real data set, revealing that the robust testing procedure is more stable with respect to the bandwidth choice.

-\noi\textbf{Acknowledgements.} This research was partially supported by Grants 20020170100022BA from the Universidad de Buenos Aires and \textsc{pict} 2018-00740 from \textsc{anpcyt} at Buenos Aires, Argentina (G. Boente) and also by the Spanish Projects from the Ministry of Science and Innovation (MCIN/ AEI /10.13039/501100011033) {PID2020-116587GB-I00, CoDyNP} (G. Boente) and PID2020-118101GB-I00 (J. C. Pardo-Fern\'andez).
-The research was begun while G. Boente was visiting the Universidade de Vigo supported by this last project.
+0.1in { \noi\textbf{Acknowledgements.} This research was partially supported by Grants 20020170100022BA from the Universidad de Buenos Aires and \textsc{pict} 2021-I-A-00260 from \textsc{anpcyt} at Buenos Aires, Argentina (G. Boente) and also by the Spanish Projects from the Ministry of Science and Innovation (MCIN/ AEI /10.13039/501100011033) {PID2020-116587GB-I00.
+CoDyNP} (G. Boente) and PID2020-118101GB-I00 (J. C. Pardo-Fern\'andez).
+The research was begun while G. Boente was visiting the Universidade de Vigo supported by this last project.}

 {\Alph{section}}